tmshlvck/blog/docs/posts/2024-05-maas-region-ignores-nics.md

 ## Long story short
 I have an old MAAS `regiond+rackd` (the whole thing) installed from `snap` and updated over time to the fairly recent `stable/3.4` channel that now corresponds to the version `3.4.2`.

-I noticed that new NICs added to the VM that runs the MAAS install never appear in the MAAS controllers -> Interfaces page.
+I noticed that new NICs added to the VM, which runs the MAAS, never appear in the MAAS controllers -> Interfaces page.
 But I need it in order to connect MAAS to the new VLANs we just deployed.

-First clues comes from logs.
+First clue comes from logs.
 The `/var/snap/maas/common/log/rackd.log` contains these errors:
 ```
 2024-05-09 12:00:14 twisted.internet.defer: [critical] Unhandled error in Deferred:
 2024-05-09 12:00:14 twisted.internet.defer: [critical]